linode/apl-docs/docs/for-devs/get-started/lab-6.md

 ---
 slug: lab-6
 title: Build images from application source
-sidebar_label: Build images with Otomi
+sidebar_label: Build images
 ---

 :::info
-Prerequisite: For this lab, Harbor and Tekton need to be activated.
+Prerequisite: For this lab, Harbor need to be activated.
 :::

 When your team is using Harbor for private image registries and Tekton is enabled, you can build images from source using pre-configured Tekton pipelines and buildpacks from [paketo](https://buildpacks.io/docs/buildpack-author-guide/package-a-buildpack/) to build images from application source.